s360code/SEO/README.md

 # SEO
-Repository for the SEO department
+Repository of the SEO department